JKSNS/Binary-Bomb/README.md

 # Binary Bomb:

-Welcome to the **Binary Bomb** repository!
-This repository provides solutions for the Binary Bomb challenge, which is designed to deepen your understanding of x86-64 assembly, debugging, and reverse engineering techniques.
-This README provides a general walkthrough / insights regarding general strategies to solve each phase of the bomb.
+Welcome to my **Binary Bomb** repository!
+This repository outlines my solutions for the Binary Bomb challenge, which is designed to deepen your understanding of x86-64 assembly, debugging, and reverse engineering techniques.
+Below is a general walkthrough and insights regarding strategies on how to solve each phase of the bomb.

 ## Table of Contents